opendungeon docs

 Current shape

 The terminal client is still the primary game surface.
 The website gives players install commands, docs, profile login, and shareable lobby pages.
-The same repo also carries release automation, Changesets, Supabase migrations, and headless tests so gameplay can be checked without driving the UI.

 How to read these docs